 Domino’s: You can make all vegetarian pizzas vegan by ordering them with vegan cheese.
 According to the menu, this will cost you 2.99$ extra.
 However, I’ve only had to pay extra once, all the other times I was charged the same price.

 Thanks for sticking with me until here (if someone is still reading).
 I hope that you found this blog post useful.
 If so, I would love to hear from you!

 As you can see, it is definitely possible to be vegan on Kiwi Experience!
 Check out more of my vegan food guides!
-I got guides on Canggu, Ubud, New Zealand, East Coast Australia, Byron Bay, Hobart, the Philippines, the Ha Giang Loop, Vietnam, Cambodia and Thailand.
+I got guides on Canggu, Ubud, New Zealand, East Coast Australia, Byron Bay, Hobart, the Philippines, the Ha Giang Loop, Vietnam, Cambodia, Thailand and Alicante.

 Follow me on Instagram here if you would like to keep up with my life after traveling.